eqlabs/pathfinder/README.md

 Similar to `/ready`, `/ready/synced` checks whether the node's JSON-RPC API is ready to be queried _and_ also checks if the node is synced (within 6 blocks of the current tip of the chain).
 It returns a `503 Service Unavailable` status if either check fails, and `200 OK` if they both pass.

-This endpoint is useful for Docker nodes which only want to present themselves as ready after they have synced.
+This endpoint is useful for Docker nodes which only want to present themselves as ready after they have been synced.

 ### Metrics